dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 To start, we need to incorporate several dependencies which our smart contract will make use of.
 Add the following lines of code at the top of your `index.ts` file:
 ```
-import { $query, $update, Record, StableBTreeMap, Vec, match, Result, nat64, ic, Opt } from 'azle';
+import { query, update, Canister, text, Record, StableBTreeMap, Ok, None, Some, Err, Vec, Result, nat64, ic, Opt, Variant } from 'azle';
 import { v4 as uuidv4 } from 'uuid';
 ```
 Here's a brief rundown of what each of these imported items does:

--   `$query`: is an annotation enabling us to retrieve information from our canister.
+- `$query` is an annotation that allows us to query information from our canister.
--   `$update`:is an annotation facilitating updates to our canister.
+- `$update` is an annotation that allows us to update information in our canister.
--   `Record`: Type used for creating a record data structure.
+- `Record` is a type that allows us to create a record type.
--   `StableBTreeMap`: Type used for creating a map data structure.
+- `StableBTreeMap` is used for creating a map data structure.
--   `Vec`: Type used for creating a vector data structure.
+- `Vec` is a type that allows us to create a vector type.
--   `match`: Function enabling us to perform pattern matching on a result.
+- `match` is a function that allows us to match on a result.
--   `Result`: Type used for creating a result data structure.
+- `Result` is a type that allows us to create a result type.
--   `nat64`: Type used for creating a 64-bit unsigned integer.
+- `nat64` is a type that allows us to create a 64-bit unsigned integer type.
--   `ic`: is an object that provides access to various APIs of the Internet Computer.
+- `ic` is a type that allows us to create an Internet Computer type.
--   `Opt`: Type used for creating an optional data structure.
--   `uuidv4`: Function generating a unique identifier for each new message.
+- `Opt` is a type that allows us to create an optional type.
+- `Variant` is a type that allows us to create a variant type.
+- `uuidv4` is a function that allows us to generate a unique ID.

 ### 2.3 Defining Message Type